seznam/slo-exporter/docs/modules/prometheus_ingester.md

 apiUrl: <URL>
 # Timeout for executing the query
 queryTimeout: <Go_duration>
+# Optional setting of staleness set on the queried Prometheus instance, default is 5m same as in Prometheus
+staleness: <Go_duration>
 # List of queries to be periodically executed.
 queries:
   - <query>